-- One-on-one services and yoga classes which you have already completed are non-refundable.
+- One-on-one services which you have already completed are non-refundable.

-- Memberships (except for unlimited yoga) are not contractual, and may be canceled at any time.
-If canceled, a refund will be issued by totaling the amount of services utilized against the standard fee per service at the time of purchase to find the difference, excluding any retail discount.
+- Memberships are not contractual and may be canceled at any time.
+If canceled, a pro-rated refund will be issued by totaling the amount of services utilized against the standard fee per service at the time of purchase to find the difference, excluding any retail discount.

 - Retail products you purchase are refundable only if you have an allergic reaction to the item (specifically supplements, oils, and teas) or if the item breaks/malfunctions within 30 days of purchase.
 It never hurts to ask if you have a question about a return, we will give you a straight answer.